Jamal Adams on Pete Carroll’s statement: ‘He has our back, I have his back’

 Adams took to Twitter on Saturday to thank Carroll, general manager John Schneider and the organization “for really hearing us as Black athletes.”

-On Sunday he revealed he also texted Carroll and Schneider to relay the same message.
+Sunday, he revealed he also texted Carroll and Schneider to relay the same message.

 “He has our back, I have his back,” said Adams, who was acquired by Seattle in a trade with the Jets last month.
 “I texted him last night and I thanked him.
 I thanked him and I thanked John.
 I thanked all of them, because they understand.
 They give us a voice.
 They give us a platform to use our voice.
-They let us be ourself.
+They let us be ourselves.
 They don’t judge us.
-And you can’t ask for that as a black man, anymore, like you really cannot ask for (that).
+And you can’t ask for that as a Black man, anymore, like you really cannot ask for (that).
 And for Pete and so many guys on the staff to understand our pain and understand our anger and sit there and listen and educate, that’s what it’s about.”

 Adams might not have seemed the most obvious choice to speak first Saturday given that he has been with the team for only about a month.